mariosknl/Bare-Metal-Forms-and-Helpers/README.md

 - clone repository
 - bundle install
 - rails db:migrate
-- rails db:seed
+- rails server
+- address bar: localhost:3000/users/new
+- Create any user with password.
+Username shouldn't be empty.
+- To update User information go to localhost:3000/users/#{id of the user}/edit
-- rails console
+-

 # Usage
 - In order to enter the rails's console type rails console in your terminal.